jmayfield74/spiner/README.md

 # LexiQL (LQL): Query Chaos with SQL Precision, Naturally

-LexiQL (LQL) is your secret weapon for taming unstructured data—think myths, songs, or tech trends—with SQL’s structure and natural language ease.
+LexiQL (LQL/lek-see-kwul) is your secret weapon for taming unstructured data—think myths, songs, or tech trends—with SQL’s structure and natural language ease.
 It blends explicit data you punch in with pre-trained smarts and live web searches, all in a no-fuss, session-based setup.
 Get consistent, reusable answers—tables, text, or whatever—instead of LLM guesswork.
 Chaos, meet clarity.

 ## Quick Start
 1. Snag `mega_prompt.txt` from this repo.